-Teachers supervising students while away from school are to ensure that students follow the student rules of conduct and professionalism.
-All travel forms are to be completed and returned to the Center Office at least two days prior to departure.
-Instructors are responsible for obtaining and completing travel form for both day travel and overnight trips.
+Teachers supervising students while away from school are to ensure that student follow the student rules of conduct and professionalism.
+All travel forms are to be completed and return to the Center Office at least two days prior to departure.
+Instructors are responsible for obtaining and completing the travel form for both day travel and overnight trips.